jolu2111/Master_thesis/LaTeX/PLAN.md

 - Use DeepXDE library when possible when dealing with difficult geometries.

-- Soil property characterization is an area BNN could work.

-- Make a PINN with MC dropout witgh both:
+- Make a PINN that samples new points every so ans so iteration and compare the result with one that does not
-  - Input drawn from a PDF during training
-  - Input stationary - drawn from a PDF during training
-- Make an ipynb of Impoprtance sampling
+- Make three different approaches of finding the MPP
+  - FORM
+  - LBFGS or Adam
+  - Simple MC scan to find points
+- Sample new points:
+  -

+- OR sample points directly without going through the MPP:
+  - Subset simulation
-- Make a PINN with
+  -

+- Make this BC correct scheme where you make the output so that BC is automatically satisfied.

 # Questions